 Trash Can with extra Storage

-Like the tilt out trash can this is a great way to hide your kitchen garbage cans without sacrificing valuable hidden storage space.
+Like the tilt out trash can this is a great way to hide your kitchen garbage cans without sacrificing valuable storage space.
 These kitchen garbage cans have a nice shelf on top to allow for additional storage.
 The downside of these kitchen trash cans is that they may not be suitable for larger families as they are on the smaller size.

 In Cabinet Trash Can Storage